heavenxing/MrCat/README.md

 #### K-means

 K-means clustering is already well implemented in Matlab’s stats toolbox.
 However, we have implemented some separate versions and add-ons, partly to allow one to play with the algorithms.
+A fast k-means algorithm is implemented in `kmeans_fast.m`.

 K-means can be sensitive to the initiation, multiple methods are implemented and handled by the wrapper `km_init.m` that can implement the kmeans++ initialization (Arthur and Vassilvitskii 2006, Stanford Infolab Technical Report), kd-tree (Redmond and Heneghan (2007, Patt Recog Lett) by calling `km_init_kdtree.m`), or the simple random seeding of the first centroid and spreading the rest out maximally (by calling `km_init_furthest.m`).